J. S. Fletcher: Writing career

 At age 20, Fletcher began working in journalism, as a sub-editor in London.
 He subsequently returned to his native Yorkshire, where he worked first on the Leeds Mercury using the pseudonym A Son of the Soil, and then as a special correspondent for the Yorkshire Post covering Edward VII's coronation in 1902.

 Fletcher's first books published were poetry.
 He then moved on to write numerous works of historical fiction and history, many dealing with Yorkshire, which led to his selection as a fellow of the Royal Historical Society.

 Michael Sadleir stated that Fletcher's historical novel, When Charles I Was King (1892), was his best work.
 Fletcher wrote several novels of rural life in imitation of Richard Jefferies, beginning with The Wonderful Wapentake (1894).

 In 1914, Fletcher wrote his first detective novel and went on to write over a hundred more, many featuring the private investigator Ronald Camberwell.

 Fletcher published multiple crime fiction novels during the "Golden Age of Detective Fiction," namely his The Middle Temple Murder (1919) which served as the basic formulaic template for writing detective fiction novels; though, this particular novel (in addition to many of his others) did not share many general traits with those that characterize this particular literary era.
 On the contrary, it's argued that Fletcher is an almost exact contemporary of Conan Doyle.
 Most of his detective fiction works considerably pre-date that era, and even those few published within it do not conform to the closed form and strict rules professed, if not unfailingly observed, by the Golden Age writers.

 Personal life

-He married the Irish writer Rosamond Langbridge in 1927, with whom he had one son, Rev. Valentine Fletcher, who held various ministries across Yorkshire, including Bradford and Sedbergh, and was himself a writer, author of various children's books and of Chimney Pots and Stacks, on the British domestic chimney pot.
+He married the Irish writer Rosamond Langbridge in 1927, with whom he had one son, Rev. Valentine Fletcher (1914-1993), who held various ministries across Yorkshire, including Bradford and Sedbergh, and was himself a writer, author of various children's books and of Chimney Pots and Stacks, on the British domestic chimney pot.

 Death

-Fletcher died in Surrey 1935, one week short of his 72nd birthday.
+Fletcher died in Surrey on 30 January 1935, one week short of his 72nd birthday.
 He was survived by his wife Rosamond and son Valentine.